mavryk-network/mavryk-taquito/docs/wallet_API.md

 await wallet.connect('mainnet' | 'boreasnet' | 'basenet' | 'mondaynet' | 'sandbox');
 ```

-(Temple used to be called Thanos and some Taquito code still uses the name Thanos.)
+(Temple used to be called Thanos and some Webmavryk code still uses the name Thanos.)
 Once the wallet is connected, there are a couple of things you can get out of it:

 ```js